redbeardcreator/hyperlight/README.md

 At some point, unless I start working with @klmr, I will have to rename this.

+## Warning, changes afoot

+Until everything is done, expect the documentation to not keep up.
+I'll be actively moving things around and making it all Composer friendly, so until that's all I probably won't keep the documentation up-to-date.
+It should, however continue to work.
+That doesn't apply to the Wordpress plugin.
+I won't touch it until everything else is all done.
+And I imagine I'll have to make a few changes, since both Wordpress and Hyperlight will have changed by then.

+Also, I'll probably push changes up to GitHub periodically that will change things significantly over previous changes.
+For instance, I fully expect the namespace to change a few times before it's all done.
+Especially since there isn't one right now.

+And once that's all done, I'll probably do some static site generator plugins.
+I'm currently using Sculpin for my personal projects, so that will be the first, but I know there are at least one or two more that are active, so I'll work with them as well.

 ## Why use Hyperlight?

 * **Easy to use.** There’s no configuration.
 The following code will highlight your source